wso2/docs-choreo-dev/en/developer-docs/docs/administer/configure-enterprise-login.md

         Thank you.

-    The Choreo support team will perform the necessary configurations and respond to you with a verification code.
+    The {{ product_name }} support team will perform the necessary configurations and respond to you with a verification code.
 You must sign in to your domain host account and configure the DNS record for your email domain with the following values:

     | **Field**                          | **Value**                                      |
     |------------------------------------|------------------------------------------------|